gboeing/ppd534/syllabus/readme.md

   - Attend the lecture
   - Complete and submit any assigned group projects

 The course has no specific prerequisites.
 Coding itself will be taught from the ground-up.
-However, this course requires a lot of patience: learning to code will take lots of trial-and-error, self-direction, practice, repetition, and experimentation on your part.
+However, this course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.